gvwilson/sensibleadventures/maddy-roo/old.md

 The bot took it from her.
 Its lasers flashed green as it scanned the curved place.
 "It zhould be zuffizient," it acknowledged.
-With no more ceremony than that it unscrewed the bent plate, tossed it aside, and fastened the salvaged piece of metal in their place.
+With no more ceremony than that it unscrewed the bent plates, tossed them aside, and fastened the salvaged piece of metal in their place.

 *Eww*, Maddy thought,
-slightly queasy at the sight of the impromptu surgery, but Dockety's lenses rotated.
+feeling slightly queasy at the impromptu surgery, but Dockety's lenses rotated.
 "That is better," it pronounced, its voice back to normal.

 Maddy nudged her sister with her shoulder.
-"Good on you."
+"That was lucky."

+Sindy shrugged.
+"I guess,
+but I don't *feel* very lucky."
 Even as she spoke something hooted in the distance.
-"How are we going to get *home*, Maddy?" her sister asked in a frightened little voice.
+"How are we going to get *home*, Maddy?"

 "I don't know,"
-Maddy confessed helplessly.
+Maddy said helplessly.

 The hoot came again.
 Another answered it.
-"There are worse things here than Lasercase and its crew," Dockety said darkly.
+"There are worse things here than Lasercase,"
+Dockety said darkly.
 "We must go."

-They set off again,
+And so they set off again.
-west toward their distant home.
 Dockety took the lead,
-scanning the ground with its lasers and occasionally waving them around bubbling sinkholes or gloopy bits of especially swampy ground.
+scanning the ground with its lasers and occasionally waving them around sinkholes or gloopy bubbling bits of especially swampy ground.
 Maddy brought up the rear
 so that she could be sure Sindy didn't fall behind.
-She tried humming a tune for a while, the way their mother did when they all went for a walk, but it just made the bent trees around them seem more ominous.
+She tried humming a tune for a while, the way their mother did when they were on a long walk, but it just made the bent trees around them seem more ominous.

 *Sploosh.*